 The types of high visibility vests that construction workers wear are widely available at discount stores.
 Wearing one of these when you are running or walking is a great way to make sure that vehicle see you.
 Bright colors can also do the trick, but the reflective tape and the intensely bright colors used on safety vests offer an entirely other level of visibility to the wearer.

 If somebody hits you when you are a pedestrian, you can contact a Dallas pedestrian accident attorney for advice.
 An attorney will work with pedestrians who are injured by negligent drivers just as readily as they will work with people who are injured in multi-car accidents.
-The thing to keep in mind is that the person who hit you had to have been the one being negligent.
 If you were causing a risky situation on your own, it’s unlikely that a jury would find in your favor.
 An attorney, however, is the only one who could tell you for sure whether or not a lawsuit is a realistic option.